JHUAPL/SIMoN/models/README.md

 ## Remove a model

 1. Before removing a model from SIMoN, make sure that no other models rely on it for their dependencies.
 For example, the `gfdl_cm3` model can safely be removed because no other models depend on it for their data inputs.
 However, the `power_demand` model cannot be removed without also removing the `power_supply` model, which relies on `power_demand` as an input.
-2. Remove the name of the model from the "models" list in `broker/config.json`.
+2. Remove the name of the model from the `models` list in `broker/config.json`.
-3. Remove the entry for the model in the "services" section of `build/docker-compose.yml`.
+3. Remove the entry for the model in the `services` section of `build/docker-compose.yml`.
 4. The model will no longer be included in future SIMoN runs.
 Note, however, that the model's dedicated directory is left intact, so that it can be added back in easily.
-5. To add the model back into SIMoN, simply repeat steps 2 and 3 from "Add a new model."
+5. To add the model back into SIMoN, simply repeat steps 4 and 5 from "Add a new model."

 ## Example models